-Also if you are on a low powered machine, then the stock plugins in your DAW will usually put far less load on your CPU than external plugins.
+Also if you are on a low-powered machine, then the stock plugins in your DAW will usually put far less load on your CPU than external plugins.

 3. Audio Interface

 The next step is to bridge the connection between your microphones/instruments and your computer.
 An audio interface is a device that you use to connect your microphones to and set the levels at which your DAW is inputting up the sound.
-The interface is designed to take the analogue signal coming from your sound source and convert it into a digital signal to be used and manipulated within your computer.
+The interface is designed to take the analog signal coming from your sound source and convert it into a digital signal to be used and manipulated within your computer.

 This means that if you have opted to use just one microphone, a basic singular input interface will suffice.
 However, as I mentioned, if you are looking to professionally record a drum kit you will need a large number of microphones and this means that you will have to look around for a larger interface.

 Without this piece of kit, your microphones would be rendered useless for digital recording.
-One exception to this is a USB microphone but I would still recommend the traditional set up we have discussed.
+One exception to this is a USB microphone but I would still recommend the traditional setup we have discussed.
 Most interfaces are connected to your computer via USB and should all come with a cable to make this connection.

 There are two main types of microphones: Dynamic and Condenser.